 Conclusion – The evening is drawn to a close with reports from our Grammarian and General Evaluator, as well as the awards ceremony and round-up of Club Business by the Club President.

-We then invite all members and guests to join us for some food and drinks for a chance to chat to members and guests, discuss thoughts about the meeting and the Toastmasters experience.
+We then invite all members and guests to join us for drinks in a nearby pub, for a chance to get to know each other better, discuss thoughts about the meeting and the Toastmasters experience.

 So as you can see, our meetings allow plenty of opportunity for all attendees to join in and develop a range of speaking skills; from a quick 30 second guest introduction, to a semi-prepared evaluation or functionary report of a few minutes and five minute plus prepared speeches.
 It is by taking on the full range of roles, trying new techniques and welcoming feedback from fellow members that you will be able to discover how great a speaker you can be.